IzzleNizzle/chrome-extension-copy-selected-tabs-urls/README.md

 A simple Chrome extension that allows you to copy URLs from multiple selected tabs to your clipboard.

+## Single Purpose Statement

+This extension has a single, narrow purpose: **Copy URLs from selected Chrome tabs to the clipboard**.

+The extension does exactly one thing - it allows users to select multiple tabs in their browser and copy all their URLs to the clipboard with a single click.
+It does not perform any other functions, does not modify web pages, does not track user behavior, and does not interact with external services.
+This focused functionality makes it easy to understand and ensures users know exactly what the extension does when they install it.

 ## Chrome Web Store Description

 **Copy Selected Tabs URLs** - Instantly copy multiple tab URLs to your clipboard with one click!